aidanhiggans/CAPM-Model/README.md

 2. Run the script.
 3. Review the printed metrics and regression plots to interpret portfolio performance.

-This modular approach allows for straightforward experimentation with different portfolios, benchmarks, and time periods.
+This approach allows for straightforward experimentation with different portfolios, benchmarks, and time periods.